-In fulfilment of the Code, during the course of the business year, the Chief Executive Officer.
+In fulfilment of the Code, during the course of the business year, the Chief Executive Officer:

-- identified the main corporate risks, taking into account the characteristics of the activities of the Company and its subsidiaries, and subjected them for examination by the Board; - executed the guidelines defined by the Board, dealing with the planning, realisation and management of the internal audit and risk management system and constantly verifying its adequacy and effectiveness, and also assessing the changes to the dynamics of the operating conditions and the legislative and regulatory framework. - did not entrust the internal audit department to carry out audits on specific operating areas and the respect of the internal rules and procedures in carrying out corporate transactions, other than those scheduled in the work plan in Section 9.3; - did not report to the Control and Risk Committee in this regard, having found no problems or criticalities during the performance of his activities or that he became aware of.
+- executed the guidelines defined by the Board, dealing with the planning, realisation and management of the internal audit and risk management system and constantly verifying its adequacy and effectiveness, and also assessing the changes to the dynamics of the operating conditions and the legislative and regulatory framework. - did not entrust the internal audit department to carry out audits on specific operating areas and the respect of the internal rules and procedures in carrying out corporate transactions, other than those scheduled in the work plan in Section 9.3; - did not report to the Control and Risk Committee in this regard, having found no problems or criticalities during the performance of his activities or that he became aware of.